Jul 14, 2023

 Parking insurance FAQs

-No. You do not need to have auto insurance if a vehicle is parked.
+No. You do not need to have auto insurance if a vehicle not parked on a public roadway.
 You don’t require coverage if you are not driving a vehicle and storing it.
 However, coverage is highly recommended - you never know what may happen.

 Even if you do not drive a vehicle, it's still subject to many risks.
 You can choose to not get any for your vehicle if you don’t drive it.
 But, by not getting gap insurance, or minimum coverage, you are accepting the financial risk of having to pay for damage if it occurs.